 ISI used same set of social media IDs to trap sailors, finds NIA investigation

-ISI used same set of social media IDs to trap sailors, finds NIA investigationindia Updated: Feb 02, 2020 22:59 IST
+As of now, the agency has found that no sensitive information could have been leaked to the ISI since the navy personnel did not have access to any classified information, the officials said.india Updated: Feb 03, 2020 00:46 IST

 As of now, the agency has found that no sensitive information could have been leaked to the ISI since the navy personnel did not have access to any classified information, the officials added.
 But the further inquiry is on to ascertain if any specifics of naval vessels or submarines of Vishakhapatnam’s Eastern Naval Command or Western command in Mumbai were shared with the ISI.
 Most of the personnel under probe had joined the navy after 2015.
 Other suspicious cases are also being checked, the officials said.